tunde1984/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is 0x02-shell_redirections readme file
+This is 0x02-shell_redirections readme file.